1995–96 in English football: Diary of the season

 22 November 1995: Manchester United beat Coventry City 4–0 at Highfield Road to cut the gap at the top to three points and sent their opponents to the bottom of the Premier League table.
 Bolton miss the chance to climb out of the bottom three as they lose 3–2 at Chelsea.
 Manchester City's slow improvement continues with a 1–0 win over Wimbledon at Maine Road.

-24 November 1995: Leeds United pay a club record £4.5million for Parma's Swedish striker Tomas Brolin..
-Everton striker Duncan Ferguson was released from prison after serving 44 days of his three-month sentence for assault.
+24 November 1995: Leeds United pay a club record £4.5million for Parma's Swedish striker Tomas Brolin.
+Everton striker Duncan Ferguson is released from prison after serving 44 days of his three-month sentence for assault.

 25 November 1995: 34-year-old defender Steve Nicol returns to the Premier League less than a year after leaving Liverpool for a Notts County side now in Division Two, signing for Sheffield Wednesday.
 Newcastle United remain in the driving seat at the top of the Premier League with a 2–1 home win over Leeds.
 Coventry and Wimbledon both grind out a point in the battle for Premier League survival with a thrilling 3–3 draw at Highfield Road.

 27 November 1995: The Football League signs a five-year television-coverage deal worth £125 million with BSkyB.
 Manchester United are held to a 1–1 draw with Nottingham Forest at the City Ground, with Eric Cantona converting a penalty to equalise in the second half after the home side took the lead.
 They have now played as many games as leaders Newcastle but are still five points behind.

 2 December 1995: Alan Shearer scores a hat-trick in Blackburn's 4–2 home win against West Ham United, and Manchester United are held to a 1–1 home draw by Chelsea, meaning that Newcastle could be on the verge of a seven-point lead at the top of the Premier League.

 3 December 1995: Newcastle are held to a 3–3 draw at Wimbledon, limiting their lead at the top of the table to five points.
 Sunderland overtake Millwall at the top of Division One with a 1–0 win over Crystal Palace at Roker Park.

-4 December 1995: Coventry striker Dion Dublin finds himself in the situation of scoring a hat-trick for the losing side when the Sky Blues lose 4–3 to Sheffield Wednesday at Hillsborough in the Premier League.
+4 December 1995: Coventry striker Dion Dublin finds himself in the unusual situation of scoring a hat-trick for the losing side when the Sky Blues lose 4–3 to Sheffield Wednesday at Hillsborough in the Premier League.
 Coventry are bottom of the table, having won just one of their first 16 Premier League games.

 7 December 1995: Mark McGhee leaves Division One promotion challengers Leicester City after a year in charge to become manager of Wolves.